Vertigo (soundtrack)

 The music score for Alfred Hitchcock's 1958 film Vertigo was composed by Bernard Herrmann between 3 January and 19 February 1958.
-The recordings were made in London and Vienna, with orchestra conducted by Muir Mathieson.
+The recordings were made in London and Vienna, with the orchestra conducted by Muir Mathieson.
 A musicians' strike had prevented the score from being recorded in Los Angeles with Herrmann conducting.

 What follows is a list of the music cues that appear in the film and where (or if) they can be found on the various releases of the original soundtrack recordings and significant re-recordings of the score.

 Breakdown of music cues

 Bernard Herrmann's score for Vertigo consists of 42 cues, which comprise about 74 minutes of music heard in the film.
 (The small bits of source music used in the film, such as the Mozart piece heard on Midge's phonograph or the music Scottie and Judy dance to late in the film, were not composed by Herrmann and are therefore not considered as part of the score.)
 Note that Herrmann spelled the Kim Novak character's name as Madeline, not Madeleine.

 In the following table, the length of the cues in the actual film are given.
 The letters afterward represent which CD release the cue can be found on, if applicable.
 [A] is the original version of the soundtrack recording; [B] the McNeely re-recording; and [C] the expanded re-release of the original soundtrack.
 [D] would be the Conlon re-recording, but as this recording contains all cues below, it was deemed unnecessary to be included in the list.